Interactions-HSG/IMP-OIC/README.md

 ### Demo data

 We provide demo images and preprocessed frame graphs (to be used with `--graph_path` option) in `eval/img` and `eval/reltr`, respectively.

+## Common errors

+### Directory not empty: `temp`

+**Solution**: Delete the `temp` directory located in the root directory.

+The `temp` directory is created for storing the scene graph descriptions obtained from RelTR in JSON format.
+For tests, they can be directly used with the `--graph_path` option and are not deleted automatically.

+### RelTR is not running

+Note that RelTR requires Python 3.6 and Tensorflow libraries that are specific for CPU or CUDA-compatible GPUs.
+Follow the installation instructions of the `RelTR` submodule.
+Note that weights have to be downloaded for RelTR (see installation instructions).

+### The QA system does not work

+The ALBERT language model is dependent on the `tflite-support` library that requires a Python version newer than ~3.8 and is furthermore not available for Windows.
+Furthermore, it requires a metadata file (see installation instructions).